-The Saracen was to spend over two months in Hong Kong, during which time she was given as good an overhaul as could be provided by the developing naval dockyard.
+Prior to leaving for the Gulf of Siam the Saracen spent over two months in Hong Kong, during which time she was given as good an overhaul as could be provided by the developing naval dockyard.
 After being taken out of the water to enable her copper sheathing to be inspected it was found repairs were needed, a job which fell to the carpenter.
 The rest of the crew were put to work in the usual round of renovation.
 Guns were blackened, decks holystoned, storerooms whitewashed and woodwork scraped and oiled or painted.
 New running gear was received too so that by the end of December the ship must have looked almost as good as when she left Plymouth almost two years previously.
 Her store of fuel was topped up, at much lower cost than had she been a coal burning paddler like the Encounter, which was using the port facilities at the same time.
 The contents of the gunners store were also replenished, as were her water tanks and her food supplies.
-Unfortunately the victuals turned out to be of less than perfect quality.
+Unfortunately, the victuals turned out to be of less than perfect quality.

 As well as meeting other officers on an unofficial footing perhaps Richards was invited to socialise with the Bowring family on at least one occasion for the governor threw a Christmas party while the Saracen was undergoing its overhaul.
 Given that for the next two years Richards would be almost wholly engaged on work that could be directly attributed to the new treaty with Siam, which soon became known as the Bowring treaty, it would have been fitting for him to be invited.
 In the Hong Kong climate the party would hardly have met the snowy Dickensian ideal, but at least plum pudding was served.